freedomofpress/securedrop-client/README.md

 `dev-*-requirements.txt` and `requirements.txt` point to python software foundation hashes, and `build-requirements.txt` points to our builds of the wheels from our own pip mirror (https://github.com/freedomofpress/securedrop-builder/tree/main/localwheels).
 Whenever a dependency in `build-requirements.txt` changes, our team needs to manually review the code in the dependency diff with a focus on spotting vulnerabilities.

+### Production

-If you're adding or updating a dependency, you need to:
+If you're adding or updating a production dependency, you need to:

-1. Modify either `requirements.in` or `dev-*-requirements.in` (depending on whether it is prod or dev only)
+1. Modify `requirements.in`
+1. Activate a Python 3.9 virtual environment (default version on Debian Bullseye, used in production)
+1. Run `make requirements`.
+This will generate `requirements.txt`.
+Review and commit the changes.

+### Development

+In addition to supporting Debian Bullseye, we keep track of changes in the next version of Debian (Bookworm).
+In order to do that we need to maintain requirement files for both.
+If you're adding or updating a development dependency, you need to:

+1. Modify `dev-sdw-requirements.in` when possible.
+If needed modify `dev-bullseye-requirements.in` or `dev-bookworm-requirements.in`.
+1. Activate a Python 3.9 virtual environment (default version on Debian Bullseye, used in production)
-2. Run `make update-pip-requirements`.
-This will generate `dev-*-requirements.txt` and `requirements.txt`
+1. Run `make dev-requirements`.
+This will generate `dev-*-requirements.txt`.
+Only commit `dev-bullseye-requirements.txt` and `dev-sdw-requirements.txt`.
+1. Discard the other changes.
+1. Activate a Python 3.10 virtual environment (default version on Debian Bookworm).
+   If needed you can create one and activate it by running `python3.10 -m venv .venv310 && source .venv310/bin/activate`.
+1. Run `make dev-requirements`.
+This will generate `dev-*-requirements.txt`.
+Only commit `dev-bookworm-requirements.txt`.
+1. Discard the other changes.

+### Build dependencies

 For building a debian package from this project, we use the requirements in `build-requirements.txt` which uses our pip mirror, i.e. the hashes in that file point to